thunderclap-io/thunderclap-io.github.io/index.md

 We don't break Thunderbolt access control; the Thunderclap vulnerabilities are orthogonal to it and are more fundamental.
 However we also believe Thunderbolt access control is insufficient in a number of respects.

-First, MacOS does not implement access control prompts; it contains a whitelist of approved Thunderbolt devices that are automatically permitted.
+First, macOS does not implement access control prompts; it contains a whitelist of approved Thunderbolt devices that are automatically permitted.
 This means it's simply necessary for an attacker to purchase an approved Thunderbolt dock and access is granted.

 Second, when given an all-or-nothing prompt (approve or deny), users are habituated to clicking 'accept'.
 In particular, since the prompt does not give sufficient indication of what access the device is requesting, users cannot make an informed judgement about whether to allow it.
 For example, above an attacker can simply label their device as a 'CalDigit TS3' to lull users into a false sense of security.